nushell/nushell.github.io/book/commands/reject.md

 title: reject
 categories: |
   filters
-version: 0.71.0
+version: 0.73.1
 filters: |
   Remove the given columns from the table.
-If you want to remove rows, try 'drop'.
+To remove rows, use 'drop'.
 usage: |
   Remove the given columns from the table.
-If you want to remove rows, try 'drop'.
+To remove rows, use 'drop'.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters